ZZ plant propagation reveals an incredibly surprising plant.

-There are several possible ways of multiplying an existing Zamioculcas zamiifolia plant: cuttings from leaves or stems, root ball division, and waiting for it to go to seed.
-This is applicable both for the more common green ZZ plant varieties, as it is for the new, striking black raven ZZ plant.
+There are several ways of multiplying an existing Zamioculcas zamiifolia plant: cuttings from leaves or stems, root ball division, and waiting for it to go to seed.
+This is applicable both for the common green ZZ plant varieties and the new black raven ZZ.

 Dividing a Zamioculcas plant into several bunches

 These plants grow tuber-like roots where water and nutrients are stored along the underground rhizome.
 After a few years of growing, several tubers will have developed.
 This is called crown division or dividing the root clump for the Zamioculcas.

 - Refrain from watering for at least 2 weeks.

 - Remove the plant from its pot delicately.